-The Department of Industry, Science, Energy and Resources leads Australia’s engagement with the International Energy Agency (IEA) and is an active participant in its diverse work program.
+The Department of Industry, Science, Energy and Resources leads Australia’s engagement with the IEA and is an active participant in its diverse work program.

 The IEA is an autonomous intergovernmental organisation based in Paris that works to ensure reliable, affordable and clean energy for its 29 member countries and beyond.
 Australia signed the Agreement on an International Energy Program (IEP Treaty) in 1979, becoming a member of the IEA.